 And while interviewing in person is often the first choice, it can also be a source of unnecessary expense due to distance, especially in the early stages of choosing a candidate.
-A video interview offers many of the advantages of an in-person interview, without the need to fund long distance travel that might otherwise be required.
+A video interview offers many of the advantages of an in-person interview, without the need to fund long-distance travel that might otherwise be required.
 And also, you will be able to expand the talent pool when you’re not confined to just local options close to the premises of your office.
 Remote working has opened up companies to collaborate with people that live all over the world and video conferencing is a great solution to scouting such non-local talent.

 This all sounds great but what do you do if you do get called for a video interview?
 For anyone in the job market today, it’s important to prioritize preparing for an interview that may take place over video just like getting ready for an in-person interview.
 Here are a few of our interview tips for doing just that!

 In the past, some companies would have potential interviewees go to a nearby video conferencing center.
-Today, the relatively inexpensive nature of video conferencing equipment or even the cloud-based video conferencing options available via mobile apps, getting on a video conferencing call is easier than ever.
+Today, with the relatively inexpensive nature of video conferencing equipment or even the cloud-based video conferencing options available via mobile apps, getting on a video conferencing call is easier than ever.

 As a result, you’ll want to have a suitable space prepared for your interview.
 This space should present an uncluttered, professional view.
 You want the interviewer to focus on you, not your collection of knickknacks, after all!

-However, it’s usually a good idea to purchase a third party camera and microphone (or a camera/microphone combination), even if one is built into your monitor.
-That’s because a third party camera will typically offer better resolution, more features, and greater flexibility in placement than a built in camera—something you’ll appreciate when you’re figuring out your most flattering angles!
+However, it’s usually a good idea to purchase a third-party camera and microphone (or a camera/microphone combination), even if one is built into your monitor.
+That’s because a third-party camera will typically offer better resolution, more features, and greater flexibility in placement than a built-in camera—something you’ll appreciate when you’re figuring out your most flattering angles!
 Presenting yourself in the best possible way can help the interviewer be less distracted by a less engaging low-resolution video conferencing call.

 Also, since many types of video conferencing software have similarly intuitive user interfaces, you’ll be prepared in case they ask you to use something different.
 There are plenty of resources available to help you explore video conferencing software options, including our Video Conferencing Buyer’s Guide and our Ultimate Video Conferencing guide.